Property Tax in Greece for Foreigners in 2025

 When purchasing a Greek property, the buyer pays either a transfer tax or VAT.
 The same rules apply regardless of whether the property is purchased in the name of a company or an individual.

 The tax type and rate depend on the characteristics of the property purchased.
-When buying a property that has been occupied or the permit for the construction of which has been issued after January 1, 2006, VAT is to be paid at a rate of 24%.
-This year, the Greek authorities have introduced a number of changes that improved the investment climate in Greece, including VAT regulations.
-For instance, in 2020 – 2022, new-built apartments can be purchased with no VAT accrued.
-The regulation will apply to the properties whose construction permits have been obtained after January 1, 2016 and those to be built before December 31, 2020.
+When buying a property that has been occupied or for which the construction permit has been issued after January 1, 2006, VAT is to be paid at a rate of 24%.
+Earlier, the Greek authorities have introduced a number of changes that improved the investment climate in Greece, including VAT regulations.
+Until December 31, 2025, new-built apartments can be purchased with no VAT accrued.
+The regulation will apply to properties for which construction permits have been obtained after January 1, 2006.

 In the rest of the cases, the buyer pays 3.09% (3% being the transfer tax rate with a municipal tax levied at 0.09%) of the property cadastral value or the purchase price, whichever is higher.
 The tax is paid by the buyer before closing the transaction: the documentary proof of the tax payment has to be provided to the notary in advance.